Anthony White (artist): Career

+Anthony White grew up in Sydney, New South Wales, and obtained his bachelor's degree in Fine Arts (B.F.A) at the National Art School, Sydney in 2005.
+He received instruction under contemporary Australian-Romanian artist Aida Tomescu.
+He also obtained a Diploma of Creative Studies at the School of Creative Arts, Sydney in 2002, and trained at the Marathon Program at The New York Studio School, New York in 2007, before relocating to Paris, France in 2009.

+Over the past two decades of his career, White has exhibited globally, and achieved critical acclaim through international residency programmes and major art prizes.
+White's work is held in major public and private collections internationally, and he has received acknowledgements in The Australia Financial Review, Art Collector Magazine Australia and Elle Décor.

+Exhibitions and residencies

 White has been awarded a number of international commissions and residencies, which have reportedly been influential in developing his body of work, surveyed in White's solo exhibition at Le Pave D'Orsay, Paris (2014).

 White received funding from the Australian Copyright Agency Ltd Career Fund in August 2015 to attend a lithographic printmaking workshop with Michael Woolworth in Paris.
 This resulted in the production of a seven-colour lithograph.